emrahcimrendev/emrahcimren_dev.github.io/_posts/2020-4-10-Multi-Period Inventory Planning with Stochastic Demand Using Python.md

 and reject the null hypothesis.

-We use the following Python code to run the K-S test where distribution_data is the dist
+We use the following Python code to run the K-S test where distribution_data is the data to be tested and

 {% highlight python %}
 import scipy.stats as st